Agriculture

 Introduction

-Jute crop is important cash crop of India.
+Jute crop is an important cash crop of India.
 It is also known as golden fibre.
 It is the next important natural fibre crop after cotton in India.
 It is a 100% biodegradable crop.

 Jute Cultivation in India